derwehr/WoT-Solid/README.md

 After connecting to a wearable, users can browse the Thing's available [Interaction Affordaces](https://www.w3.org/TR/wot-thing-description11/#interaction-affordances), subscribe to Events Affordances and read Property Affordances.

+The screencast on the right shows the Interaction Affordances of the Polar H9 described by its [Thing Model](https://github.com/derwehr/WearableSolid/blob/master/td%20examples/PolarH9.json)
 <br clear="right"/>

 ### Live Data Visualization